 Building Just Communities

 With more than two million people currently incarcerated—about one quarter of the total number of people imprisoned worldwide—the United States is the world’s most-incarcerated nation.
 Education programs for people living in prison are an important counterforce to the large-scale social impact of the criminal legal system, which disproportionately harms communities of color.
-In pursuit of a more just society, the Mellon Foundation has granted more than $48.5 million in the past five years to strengthen and expand degree-granting programs for currently and formerly incarcerated students, and will continue its work in this area.
+Through its Higher Learning program, the Mellon Foundation has made more than 85 grants in the past seven years to strengthen and expand degree-granting programs for currently and formerly incarcerated students, and will continue its work in this area.